-The rules on wild camping can differ slightly however, depending on the part of New Zealand that you’re in.
-There are local bylaws in different regions that dictate what rules you must follow in order to enjoy wild camping.
-For example, some councils won’t let you wild camp within 1km of the town or will only allow you to stay for one night.
-Generally speaking though, as long as you don’t leave any rubbish or waste behind, you can camp anywhere as long as there aren’t any signs saying otherwise.
+The rules on Wild Camping can differ slightly however, depending on the part of New Zealand that you’re in.
+There are local bylaws in different regions that dictate what rules you must follow in order to enjoy Wild Camping.
+For example, some councils won’t let you Wild Camp within 1km of the town or will only allow you to stay for one night.
+Generally speaking though, as long as you don’t leave any rubbish or waste behind, you can camp anywhere as long as there aren’t any signs indicating otherwise.

 According to the New Zealand government website, a self-contained vehicle must have: